Ishq Zahe Naseeb: Plot

-On the other hand, Donia becomes distrustful of Kashif after discovering the truth about him and Gohar.
+On the other hand, Duniya loses trust in Kashif after discovering him and Gohar together.

-Jehangir meets with Sabiha to discuss how to separate Gohar and Sameer.
-As a part of the plan, he shows Sameer pictures of Gohar with Kashif, leading him to believe she is unfaithful and after his wealth.
-That night, in his disturbed state of mind and under the influence of his other personality, he points a gun at Gohar and then at himself, in an attempt to get revenge from his alter (Sameera).
-Gohar attempts to take the gun from him, but a shot is fired during the struggle and injures Sameer.
-He is hospitalized as a result, while Gohar is arrested.
+Jahangir meets with Sabiha at her request to discuss how to separate Gohar and Sameer.
+As a part of the plan, he meets with Sameer and sends him pictures of Gohar with Kashif, leading Sameer to believe Gohar truly is unfaithful and after his money.
+That night, Sameer is completely disturbed, as his two personalities clash for control of his mind.
+Gohar tearfully watches Sameera apply makeup, which Sameer wipes away.
+Sameer takes a gun, points a gun at Gohar, and then at himself, in an attempt to get rid and take revenge from his alter, Sameera.
+Gohar attempts to take the gun away from him, but a shot is fired during the struggle.
+It is revealed that Sameer had been shot, and he is hospitalized while Gohar, due to Sabiha calling the police, is arrested.

-When Sameer gains consciousness he tells the police that it wasn’t Gohar who had fired the shot, but himself.
-He also admits to pushing Zoya off the balcony in his house under the influence of his other personality, which led to her death.
-Gohar is released from jail due to Sameer's testimony, and the court rules Sameer innocent for Zoya's murder due to his mental illness and asks him to enter a facility for treatment.
-Jehangir is imprisoned for his crimes, while Sabiha kills herself.
+When Sameer gains consciousness, he gives a statement to the police.
+He tells them that Gohar hadn't tried to kill him; he tried to take his own life.
+He also admits to pushing Zoya off the balcony in his house under the control of Sameera, which led to Zoya's death.
+Gohar is released from jail due to Sameer's statement, and the court rules Sameer innocent for Zoya's murder due to his mental illness and asks him to enter a facility for treatment.
+Jahangir is revealed to be imprisoned for his crimes, while Sabiha takes her own life.

-Sameer wants to set Gohar free by divorcing her and asks her to sign the divorce papers, but she refuses.
-She meets with Zoya’s cousin Saima, who, although she doesn’t forgive Sameer for her death, she understands that he didn’t mean for it to happen.
+Sameer wants to set Gohar free by divorcing her.
+When Gohar comes to visit him, he asks her if she had signed the divorce papers, to which Gohar shakes her head.
+Sameer later demands she leaves.
+Gohar does so, and later meets with Zoya’s cousin Saima, who, although she doesn’t forgive Sameer for Zoya's death, doesn't take action for Gohar's sake.

-The series ends with Donia and Kashif reuniting after their misconceptions are cleared and with Gohar's blessing.
-Whereas, a mentally stable and healed Sameer reunites with Gohar at a mazaar, years later.
+Duniya and Kashif reunite.
+Gohar blesses them, and their misconceptions are cleared.

+Years later, a mentally stable and healed Sameer reunites with Gohar at a bazaar.
+The two smile at each other, lovingly.